Juniper/contrail-controller/specs/gateway-less-forwarding.md

 Vrouter responds with vhost MAC (its own MAC) for ARP requests from vhost.
 ARP requests from VM will be responded with vrouter's MAC.

-Each subnet in these networks (IP fabric network or other VNs using IP Fabric as the provider network) will have a subnet route in the compute host pointing to vhost interface.
+Each subnet in these networks (VNs using IP Fabric as the provider network) will have a subnet route in the compute host pointing to vhost interface.
 There would be an L3 route in the Fabric default Vrf for each VM, with nexthop pointing to its VMI.
-Traffic is forwarding to the VM based on this route.
+Traffic is forwarded to the VM based on this route.
 The nexthop would be an L3 interface nexthop with source mac being vrouter’s MAC.